cloudipsp/wordpress/woocommerce/fondy-woocommerce-payment-gateway/README.txt

 4. Order status
 5. Payment window in your account on the site
 6. Payment page as part of the site design
-7. Separate payment page on the side of FONDY
+7. Separate payment page on the side of Fondy
 8. Failed payment
 9. Successful payment